Delectable Stuffed Pork Chops

 It's fully cooked!
 Just thaw, serve cold on sandwiches or with a cheese and cracker platter.
 Also delicious warmed up and served with breakfast.

 We put together this lovely appetizer platter and sat on the back porch of our old farmhouse.
-This is where you will find us most warm afternoons around 5 p.m., enjoying some down time and catching up our day.
+This is where you will find us most warm afternoons around 5 p.m., enjoying some down time and catching up on our day.

 Ham Steak with Pineapple-Orange Sauce